-You certainly can, even though it is not the most tasty of fish.
+You certainly can, even though it is not the tastiest of fish.
 In many countries, carp is a commonly eaten dish.

-Nowadays, it is mostly economically less fortunate countries that still consume a lot of carp.
+Nowadays, it is mostly people in economically less fortunate countries that still consume a lot of carp.
 But it must never be forgotten as the important food source it once was!